Musicians who oppose Donald Trump's use of their music: Rihanna

 Rihanna threatened legal action against Trump for the unauthorized use of her song "Don't Stop the Music" at Trump rallies in 2018.
 Her legal team released a comment that Rihanna has no association or affiliation with Trump, and she did not support his campaign.

 The Rolling Stones

-Both Mick Jagger and Keith Richards of The Rolling Stones oppose Trump's use of the song "You Can't Always Get What You Want".
+Both Mick Jagger and Keith Richards of The Rolling Stones opposed Trump's use of the song "You Can't Always Get What You Want".
 The band sent him cease and desist letters about its use in 2016, and upon Trump using it again in June 2020, the band teamed up with Broadcast Music, Inc. to threaten legal action if the song is used again.

+Rufus Wainwright

+In October 2024 Rufus Wainwright issued a statement saying that he did not condone the use of his cover of Leonard Cohen's Hallelujah at a Trump rally in Pennsylvania on October 14, 2024.
+He described the song's use at the rally as "the height of blasphemy" but hoped, without much expectation, that listening to the lyrics of the song might engender a sense of remorse in Trump.

+Semisonic

+In 2025, American rock band Semisonic objected to the use of its song "Closing Time" in a White House video supporting the deportation of illegal immigrants in the second presidency of Donald Trump, stating: "We did not authorize or condone the White House's use of our song in any way.
+And no, they didn't ask.
+The song is about joy and possibilities and hope, and they have missed the point entirely."

+Sinéad O'Connor

+The estate of Sinéad O'Connor and Chrysalis Records opposed Trump's use of her cover of Prince's "Nothing Compares 2 U", at a 2024 rally.
+The estate explained that "it is no exaggeration to say that Sinéad would have been disgusted, hurt, and insulted to have her work misrepresented in this way."

+Spinal Tap

+On September 6, 2024, Harry Shearer (portrayor of Derek Smalls) posted on X: "Not a band to be outdone, Spinal Tap is demanding that the Trump campaign refrain from playing 'Sex Farm' at their rallies."
+Asked if 'Big Bottom' was still "up for grabs" for Trump, Shearer replied, "He thinks so."
+Consequence noted: "Even fictional bands are banning the Trump campaign from using their music."

 Tom Petty

 The family of Tom Petty denounced Trump's use of the song "I Won't Back Down" at political rallies in 2020.
 The family sent the campaign a cease and desist letter, stating that the song was written for the "underdog" and "common man", and that Trump did not represent either.